Viewpoints newsroom videos:

 Graduates of the program are prepared to transfer to universities and to work in a variety of media and affiliated fields.
 They can write text stories and video scripts, work as part of a multimedia team, design print and online media, and put their critical thinking skills to use in their media work.

-Here are the required textbooks for each Journalism class for the fall 2017 semester:
+Here are the required textbooks for each Journalism class for the spring 2018 semester:

 Journalism 1: Writing and Reporting for the Media.
 By Bender.
 11th edition.

 Journalism 1: The Associated Press Stylebook.
-2016 edtion.
+2017 edition.

 Journalism 7: Mass Communication - Living in a Media World.
 By Ralph Hanson.
-5th editon.
+5th edition.

 Consider the following information regarding your textbooks: